Housing Element Update

 Pursuant to State Law, any local jurisdiction within the SCAG region may file an appeal to modify its allocated share or another jurisdiction’s share of the regional housing need included as part of SCAG’s Draft Regional Housing Needs Assessment (RHNA) Allocation Plan.
 The period for local jurisdictions to file appeals with SCAG began on September 11, 2020.

-The City of Garden Grove has officially filed two (2) appeal applications to SCAG.
+The City of Garden Grove officially filed two (2) appeal applications to SCAG.

 City of Garden Grove Appeal of the RHNA Allocation of 19,122 Units Letter